Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 }
 ```

-`TypeToken::of::<T>()` is a const-capable factory.
+`TypeToken::of::<T>()` is cheap but not `const`.
 On first call per type per
-process, it allocates a dense `ComponentId` from the crate's sequential id
+process it allocates a dense `ComponentId` from the crate's sequential id
-allocator.
+allocator, which means touching a thread-local cache and, on a cold miss, a
+global mutex.
 Every subsequent call returns the same id.
 The `ComponentId` is the
 same id-space used by the ECS's `component_id::<T>()` function, so a type that
 appears both as an ECS component and as a SceneDB column element gets the same
 identifier in both systems.
 No manual mapping table between the two is needed.